jaypipes/procession/docs/user_guide.md

 Permissions:  SUPER
 ```

-To modify an existing role, use the `p7n role update` command.
-You can add and
+To modify an existing role, use the `p7n role update <ROLE>` command.
+You can
-remove permissions from the role as well as change the name of the role, as
+add and remove permissions from the role as well as change the name of the
-these examples show:
+role, as these examples show:

 ```